 This is equivalent to $r^2a'' + ra' + r^2a = 0$ and $a$ continuous at zero.
 We recognize the Bessel equation of order 0.
 Thus, for any choice of $b(0)$ we can use the solution $a = a(0) J_0$, where $J_0$ is the zeroth Bessel function of the first kind, and set $b = -ra'$ as required.
 Both $a$ and $b$ are analytic functions defined for all $r \geq 0$.
 We may check that $a$ and $b$ cannot both vanish simultaneously so that $\alpha$ is nonsingular, and a contact form.
 So we have a contact structure $\xi_\text{ot}=\ker\alpha$ which is overtwisted at infinity because of the oscillatory behavior of $J_0(r),$ which is well known to vanish for arbitrarily large $r.$ This must be compared to Corollary~\ref{cor:ut} which implies that any contact structure compatible with the flat metric on $\R^3$ is tight.
 Again we see that weak compatibility is much more flexible.

-\no Numerical experiments performed with the above solution suggest the tightness radius estimate given by Theorem~\ref{thm:weak-compatible} is about $0.15$ whereas we know the contact structure is tight when restricted to the cylinder $D_r\times \R$ where $r$ is less than the first zero of $J'_0=-J_1.$ This first zero is greater than 3, so we see in this example that the above estimate is quite far off.
+\no Numerical experiments performed with the above solution suggest the tightness radius estimate given by Theorem~\ref{thm:weak-compatible} is about $0.15$ whereas we know the contact structure is tight when restricted to the cylinder $D_r\times \R$ where $r$ is less than the first zero of $J'_0=-J_1.$ This first zero is slightly greater than 3.